 newest UPDATe

-Saving Two Lives: For several years, Ezra Uganda has helped to save the lives of two young girls with Albinism (a genetic condition that is inherited and affects the production of melanin).
-These two girls must receive a special medicinal cream to save their skin and they would not survive without the cream in the African sun.
+At the beginning of February,2026, your donations made possible Ezra Uganda’s continued to help saving the lives of two young girls with Albinism (an inherited genetic condition that affects the production of melanin).
+These two girls must receive a special medicinal cream that saves their skin; they would not survive without the cream in the African sun.
 Except for vision problems, most people with Albinism are just as healthy as anyone else.
+A six month supply of the medication is now available for the girls.

 Areas of Focus